unprovable/Kaos/README.md

 **To make this explicit** - this is **experimental** software.
 It has been released in this state as no one has yet come forward offering to actually help with the project.
 As such, this is released as a PoC **only**, as I'm busy rewriting NIST testing code to fit the various scenarios that affect this algorithm.
 (Also, why are there no C implementations of NIST tests?
 Bah...)

+Best case scenario - you can play with some unusual crypto.
+Worst case scenario, full compromise of your local system and significant data loss.
+YMMV.

 Hope this makes it clear for people...
 When this is ready for release, you'll have proper comments, and less latin.

 # Kaos